Gabriel-Dalmoro/project-2/README.md

 To run the client

-1. From root directory navigate to the server.<br>
+1. From root directory navigate to the client.<br>

 ```bash
 cd project-2-frontend